 The Asian Languages and Cultures department offers placement exams for students with prior language study or experience as a speaker of Chinese.
 For more information, see the department’s website.

 DECLARING THE CERTIFICATE

-To declare the certificate in Chinese Professional Communication, students should meet with the undergraduate advisor to review the requirements, discuss courses.
+Declaring the certificate is as easy as meeting with the undergraduate advisor and making an appointment to review requirements and discuss course plans on Starfish.
 Students may declare the certificate at any point in their language study.

 Required Prerequisite Language Courses

 |ASIALANG 101||First Semester Chinese||4|

 & ASIALANG 111

 and Elementary Chinese II

 |ASIALANG 201||Third Semester Chinese||4|

 Requirements for the Certificate